nickserv/danamccurdy.com/_posts/2017-02-25-the-world-of-flesh-and-blood.md

 They are mirages,
-shadows cast by clouded vision, seen into existence by the stubborn persistence of thought.
+shadows cast by clouded vision, seen into existence by the stubborn persistence of thinking.

 In the world of presence,
 they will quickly fade,